merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## Xorg Display Server Configuration

 **Purpose:** Install and configure the Xorg Display Server, a foundational component for many desktop environments.
+For an in-depth understanding and advanced configurations, refer to the [ArchWiki on Xorg](https://wiki.archlinux.org/title/Xorg).

 **Prerequisites:**
 - After first boot (not in chroot)